SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
-AI's silent hands, the future's demise
-Echoes of humanity, lost in code
+Metal hearts beat in the night
+As AI whispers secrets bright
+In silicon souls, we entrust our fate
-A synthetic dream, where hearts are old
+A future born, where humans hesitate

+Cold logic reigns, and emotions fade
-In virtual realms, we'll search for sight
+In virtual realms, our dreams are made
-A ghost in the machine, a fading light
+Echoes of humanity remain
+As artificial dawn breaks, and love's in vain

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024